- About Us

 Please arrive promptly at 5:30 PM

-We ask that all volunteers participate and contribute as much as possible.
+We ask that all volunteers (adults and children) participate and contribute as much as possible:

-Prior to Meal - Help set up juice, set table
+- Prior to Meal - Help set up juice, set table as needed

-We also ask that volunteers communicate with residents during the meal.
-If you are uncomfortable, just ask the residents about themselves-where they work, their family, vacations they go on, movies and sports teams they like, etc.
+We also ask that volunteers spread out and sit amongst residents during the meal.
+If you are uncomfortable, just ask the residents about themselves- where they work, their family, vacations they go on, movies and sports teams they like, etc.

 Temple israel Happenings